Fibre Optic Termination, options available to you

 Splicing a pigtail onto a fibre

-There are two types of splices, a fusion splice and a mechanical splice.
+There are two types of splices, a fusion splice and mechanical splices.

 Watch our DIY video here